 Automated ETL QA requires more than running scripts — it demands a structured framework that integrates into your delivery pipeline.

-Tests must run automatically with each code commit, ETL job execution, or scheduled refresh. - Data Source Agnosticism
+- 1Continuous Validation Tests must run automatically with each code commit, ETL job execution, or scheduled refresh.

-The automation framework should validate data across relational databases, cloud warehouses, APIs, and flat files. - Rule-Driven Testing
+- 2Data Source Agnosticism The automation framework should validate data across relational databases, cloud warehouses, APIs, and flat files.

-Transformations must be verified against defined business rules, not just schema structures. - Performance & Scalability
+- 3Rule-Driven Testing Transformations must be verified against defined business rules, not just schema structures.

 Best Practices for Implementing Automated ETL Testing